17 Enjoying Your Future

 Figure 17.8: Are you experienced in Dad-rock?
 (Hendrix 1967) Definitions vary, but there’s plenty of men who believe this playlist includes some of the best music ever made.
 By real musicians.
 With real musical instruments.
 Public domain image of Jimi Hendrix performing on the Hoepla show in 1967 by A. Vente via Wikimedia Commons w.wiki/5WHj adapted using the Wikipedia App

 Cherished by men of a certain age, the Dad-rock playlist thrives on past glories but is a shadow of its former self.
-Proponents of Dad-rock can’t understand why more people don’t enjoy these seminal tunes of yesteryear (Mitchum 2019; Rogers 2008):
+Proponents of Dad-rock can’t understand why more people don’t enjoy these seminal tunes of yesteryear (Mitchum 2019; J. Rogers 2008):

 • Do say: Expiry date: What expiry date?
 Classic music like this is timeless!